Askat Zhantursynov

 Askat Zhantursynov (Жантурсы́нов Аска́т Бола́тович; Жантұрсынов Асқат Болатұлы; born 18 September 1994, in Aukhatty, Kazakhstan) is a Master of Sports of the Republic of Kazakhstan (International Class) in kickboxing, six-time champion of Kazakhstan, two-time champion of Asia and the owner of the World Cup 2016 in kickboxing.
 Since 2018 Askat is a professional boxer in the first heavyweight category.
+Since April 30, 2023 new All-Asia Cruiserweight UBO champion.
+Since August 4, 2024, champion according to WBS International.

 Biography

 Askat Zhantursynov was born on September 18, 1994, in Aukhatty, Kordai district, Zhambyl region, Kazakhstan.
 Askat started kickboxing when he was 13 years old under the guidance of Talai Duishekeev at the "School of higher sportsmanship" in Taraz.
 Before switching to boxing, he successfully performed in tournaments in kickboxing.
 He trains in Almaty.
 His trainer is Sagatbek Musakhanov.

 Professional career

 His professional debut took place on July 28, 2018, in Austin Sports Center in Austin (Texas, United States) against American Pete Rayna.
 Askat won the fight by technical knockout in the second round.

 The second fight took place on September 29, 2018, in the universal sports palace "Wings of the Soviets" in Moscow against Latvian boxer Edgars Kalnars.
 The fight ended with Askat's victory by technical knockout in the first round.

 Askat had his third professional fight against the American Michael Coronado on December 8, 2018, at the Austin Sports Center in Austin, Texas.
-The fight ended with Askat's victory by TKO in the second round.
+The fight ended with Askat's victory by TKO in the third round.

 On March 24, 2019, Zantursynov had his fourth fight in his professional career in the multifunctional complex Almaty Arena, where his rival was Georgian boxer Ramazi Gogichashvili.
 The six-round fight in the first heavyweight ended in Zhantursynov's victory by a split decision of the judges.

 Askat's fifth fight was planned for October 9, 2020.
 Due to the fact that his opponent from Azerbajdzhan (Kazim Umudov) could not arrive in time, the fight did not take place in Almaty.
 Another opportunity was quickly found, so that Zhantursynov completed his fifth fight just days later on October 15, 2020, in Minsk, Belarus.
 His opponent was Ruslan Rodzivich.
 The fight ended already in the first round with a knock out by Zhantursynov, so that Askat could celebrate his fifth victory in series.